 Execute the method “Subcultivation Of Adherent Cells” (see step 1.4).
 Select the batch containing culture plates that need subcultivation.

 Transport the plates from the CO2 incubator to the deck using the robotic arm and de-lid the plates.
 Automatically tilt the plates and remove old media and discard it into the waste collection module.
 Wash cells once with 8 mL of PBS.
 Add 8 mL of 0.5 mM EDTA for clump based passaging.
-Incubate on the deck for 8 min..
+Incubate on the deck for 8 min.

 Remove EDTA solution from the plates and discard it into the waste collection module.
 Add 12 mL of fresh medium and transport the plates to the shaker.
 Shake at 2000 rpm for 1 min to dislodge the colonies.